LoamMarket/docs/tos/privacy-policy.md

 - **With market participants** – your professional qualifications, predictions, and evaluations may be visible to employers, candidates, and other authorized participants in relevant job markets.
 - **Service providers & contractors** – companies that host data, process payments, conduct background checks, send emails, provide analytics or security, and help us operate (bound by confidentiality and data‑protection obligations).
-- **Payment processors** – financial institutions and payment services that handle real-money transactions, earnings, and withdrawals.
+- **Payment processors** – financial institutions and payment services that handle discretionary reward payments (if applicable).
-- **Tax authorities** – as required by law to report earnings and financial transactions.
+- **Tax authorities** – as required by law to report reward payments that meet tax reporting thresholds.
 - **Compliance & safety** – to comply with laws, respond to legal process, prevent fraud or market manipulation, protect our users, or defend our rights.
 - **Business transfers** – in connection with a merger, acquisition, bankruptcy, or sale of assets; we will notify you of changes.